 If you divorce during your working years, you have some time to work hard, and put money away to try to recover from the loss.
 But divorce during retirement means you’re out of time for making up those lost assets.

 If you are worried about divorce, try:

 - Running a scenario using a the NewRetirement Planner with what your finances might look like after divorce.

 If you become disabled, the cost of assistance with daily living tasks generally isn’t covered by Medicare.
-Most people dream of a retirement spent being active, golfing, traveling, gardening or just spending lots of times with loved ones.
+Most people dream of a retirement spent being active, golfing, traveling, gardening, or just spending lots of time with loved ones.